openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/libraries.rst

 ********************

 Use :ref:`content libraries<Content Libraries>` to build a pool of components that can be used in randomized assignments in your courses.
-You can create libraries if you have course creation privileges.

 For information about adding other users to a library after you create it, see :ref:`Give Other Users Access to Your Library`.